 Barnato High School

-Learn about the controversial diamond dealer who left his fortunes including a school to the state instead of his family when he passed away.
+Learn about the controversial diamond dealer who left his fortune (including a school) to the state instead of his family when he passed away.

 Barnato Park High school is closely linked to the early history of Johannesburg, and colourful randlord, Barney Barnato.
 This fascinating personality was born in the poor East End Jewish quarter of London.
 After reading and hearing about the Diamond Rush in Kimberley, he arrived in Cape Town to seek his fortune in South Africa, reputedly with £30 in his pocket.
 He amassed a fortune in the diamond town, and soon became a senior director of the renowned De Beer's Group.

 The Purple House Cafe